sajjadrahman265/as1/05-full-report.md

 ### 5.1 What went well (≈75 words)

-Our group worked well in selecting suitable variables and cleaning the dataset.
-Converting the date format, handling missing values and choosing the correct columns helped make the R analysis straightforward.
-Each member contributed ideas, and communication improved as the project progressed.
-The visualisations and statistical tests produced meaningful results.
+Our group worked well when preparing and cleaning the dataset.
+We were able to choose the correct columns and fix issues with the date format and missing values.
+Once the data was ready, the R analysis became easier to run.
+Everyone shared ideas, and communication improved across the project.
+The visualisations and statistical tests gave results that were clear and helpful.

 ### 5.2 Points for improvement (≈75 words)

-At first, we struggled with understanding which variables were most relevant to the research question.
-Some team members also found R functions confusing.
-Better early planning and dividing tasks sooner would improve our workflow next time.
-Learning more about statistical assumptions earlier in the project could also help improve confidence.
+At the start, we were unsure about which variables to use and which ones matched the research question.
+Some of us also struggled with R commands.
+In the future, we could plan earlier, practise using R sooner, and divide tasks in a clearer way.
+Learning more about the statistical methods at the beginning would also help us work more confidently.

 ### 5.3 Group's time management (≈50 words)

-The group managed time fairly well, although some tasks were completed closer to the deadline.
-Regular check-ins helped us stay organised, and progress improved once responsibilities were divided clearly.
+Our group managed time fairly well, although some parts were done closer to the deadline.
+After we divided tasks properly, progress became much faster.
+Regular discussions helped keep everyone on track.

 ### 5.4 Project’s overall judgement (≈50 words)

-Overall, the project was successful.
-We cleaned the data properly, created suitable visualisations, and used the correct statistical tests.
-The results clearly supported the research question.
+Overall, the project went smoothly.
+We cleaned the data, made suitable graphs, and used the correct statistical tests.
+The results supported the research question and showed clear relationships between the variables.

 ### 5.5 Changes to group (write only if needed)